Written by: Michael Den Boer on July 8th, 2006

 Retail Price: $19.98

-And Now the Screaming Starts had been previous released in the region 1 via Image Entertainment and in the UK as part of Anchor Bay’s Amicus collection.
-Dark Sky Films release carries over all the extras included from the Image and UK releases.
-Dark Sky Films gives And Now the Screaming Starts its long overdue special edition DVD in region 1, highly recommended.
+And Now the Screaming Starts! had been previous released in the region 1 via Image Entertainment and in the UK as part of Anchor Bay’s Amicus Collection.
+And Dark Sky Films release carries over all the extras included from the Image and UK releases.
+Overall Dark Sky Films gives And Now the Screaming Starts! its long overdue special edition DVD in region 1.